 Gay and lesbian travellers

-Iceland is a very small and closely knit society, where it’s generally said that two Icelanders meeting for the first time can usually find people they know in common – not exactly ideal conditions for a thriving gay scene to develop.
+Iceland is a very small and close-knit society, where it’s generally said that two Icelanders meeting for the first time can usually find people they know in common – not exactly ideal conditions for a thriving gay scene to develop.
 Indeed, for years many gay people upped and left for the other Nordic capitals, most notably Copenhagen, where attitudes were more liberal and it was easier to be anonymous.

-The Icelandic gay and lesbian association, Samtökin 78, at Laugavegur 3 in Reykjavík (t552 7878, wsamtokin78.is), promotes awareness of homosexuality and gay rights at a political level and also offers a support network in the capital and out in rural communities, where attitudes towards homosexuality are not nearly as enlightened.
+The Icelandic gay and lesbian association, Samtökin 78, at Laugavegur 3 in Reykjavík (samtokin78.is), promotes awareness of homosexuality and gay rights at a political level and also offers a support network in the capital and out in rural communities, where attitudes towards homosexuality are not nearly as enlightened.
 In line with other cities where the gay scene has moved online, there are no longer any specifically gay bars in Reykjavík or the rest of Iceland.

 Samtökin’s efforts have certainly paid off at the political level – after much lobbying, Iceland’s politicians not only agreed to allow gay marriage in 1996 (in effect the right to register legally a partnership between two same-sex partners, thus granting legal parity with straight couples), but also to allow gay men and lesbians to adopt children, making Iceland the first country in the world to pass such progressive legislation.